tfresource/tfresource-website/topics/Model_Validation_and_Reasonableness_Checking_Distribution.md

 In activity-based models, or models with components that consider trip chaining, destination choice models for intermediate stops are used.
 These are also multinomial logit models that use size variables, impedance measures, and potentially characteristics of the trip maker or production/attraction zones.
 The main difference is that a “detour” impedance measure is used, which is the additional impedance to stop at the attraction zone compared to the impedance to travel directly between the origin and primary activity location.

-This chapter is organized as follows: First, checks of the friction factors parameters that define the measure of separation in the gravity model (which is typically used for trip distribution in four-step models) are discussed in [Friction Factor Checks](#Friction_Factor_Checks).
-[19](#fn19) [Checks of Trip Distribution Model Results](#Checks_of_Trip_Distribution_Model_Results) presents the validation of the trip distribution model along with troubleshooting strategies that may be applied in the model estimation or calibration steps if model validation does not meet desired standards.
+This chapter is organized as follows: First, checks of the friction factors parameters that define the measure of separation in the gravity model (which is typically used for trip distribution in four-step models) are discussed in [Friction Factor Checks](#Friction_Factor_Checks) ([19](#fn19)).
+[Checks of Trip Distribution Model Results](#Checks_of_Trip_Distribution_Model_Results) presents the validation of the trip distribution model along with troubleshooting strategies that may be applied in the model estimation or calibration steps if model validation does not meet desired standards.
 Checks applicable to both four-step and activity-based trip distribution models are described in [Checks of Trip Distribution Model Results](#Checks_of_Trip_Distribution_Model_Results).

 ### Friction Factor Checks